Revised and updated January 30, 2020.

-This company currently ranks #130 (one notch lower than last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1975 and franchising since that same year, the number of locations has expanded only slightly in recent years to the current total of 194 (one more than last year’s total), none of which are company-owned and all of which are located in the U.S.
+Founded by Newton Burnett in 1975 and franchising since that same year, the number of locations has expanded only slightly in recent years to the current total of 195 (one more than the previous year’s total), none of which are company-owned and all of which are located in the US.

-This company currently ranks #151 (a big move up from last year’s position of #203) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1946 and franchising since 1956, the number of locations currently stands at 181 (one less than last year’s total), none of which are company-owned and all of which are located in the U.S.
+Founded by Leroy Dettman in Chicago in 1946 and franchising since 1956, the number of locations currently stands at 193 (12 more than the previous year’s total), none of which are company-owned and all of which are located in the US.

 4. Patrice & Associates

-This company currently ranks #155 (down from last year’s position of #119) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1989 and franchising since 2010, the number of locations has risen in recent years to the current total of 142 (up from last year’s total of 107), only one of which is company-owned and two of which are located outside the U.S.
+Founded by Patrice Rice in 1989 and franchising since 2010, the number of locations has risen in recent years to the current total of 157 (up by 15 from the previous year’s total of 142), none of which are company-owned and three of which are located outside the US.

 6. Sanford Rose Associates (SRA) International

-SRA has been named among the top 10 search firms by Executive Search Review.
-This company currently ranks #298 (up from last year’s position of #308) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1959 and franchising since 1970, the number of locations has grown in recent years to the current total of 90 (up from last year’s total of 87), none of which are company-owned and two of which are located outside the U.S.
+Founded in 1959 and franchising since 1970, the number of locations has grown in recent years to the current total of 102 (up by 12 from the previous year’s total of 90), none of which are company-owned and three of which are located outside the US.

-PrideStaff has received the coveted Best of Staffing award from Inavero.
-This company currently ranks #156 (down from last year’s position of #113) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1978 and franchising since 1995, the number of locations has risen in recent years to the current total of 80 (one more than last year’s total), of which only two are company-owned and all of which are located in the U.S.
+Founded by George Rogers in 1978 and franchising since 1995, the number of locations has risen in recent years to the current total of 79 (one less than the previous year’s total), of which only two are company-owned and all are located in the US.